rabiyasalehjee/Fluencio-App/README.md

 ## Purpose

 Fluencio is aimed at helping users overcome their fear of public speaking and improve their communication skills through consistent practice and feedback.
-Whether preparing for a presentation, an interview, or simply working on improving speech fluency, Fluencio offers an accessible and affordable solution.
+Whether preparing for a presentation, an interview or simply working on improving speech fluency, Fluencio offers an accessible and affordable solution.

 ## Target Audience